 Frequently Asked Questions

 An EHCP is a legal document which replaces the old ‘statement’ of educational need.
-It can be in place for a student until they are 25 years old.
+It can be in place for a student until they are up to 25 years old.

 The EHCP will detail a student’s difficulties and support needs.
 Any support that is stated in the EHCP must be followed by the school.
 There may be funding from the local authority attached to the EHCP to meet the support needs of the student.
-The school is responsible for the first £6k of support indicated in the EHCP.
+The school is responsible for the first £6k of support required by the student.

 What should I do if I think my child has a special educational need or disability?
 Who do I contact?

-Please contact: email@example.com and address your concern to either the KS3 SENCO or KS4/5 SENCO or ring and ask for them to contact you.
+Please contact: SENCO@cheam.sutton.sch.uk or ring and ask for them to contact you.

 How are adaptations made to the curriculum and learning environment for those students with physical or sensory needs?